simaosanguinho/SIRS-Project/Report.md

 NixOS, firewalls, certs, cas, firewalls, Secure Server Communication (TLS), etc. @girao

+The dbs only have one port opened and they are connected to dmz. (better than only accepting certain IPs).

 ## 2.4 Threat Model

 One of the assumptions we made in our threat model is that the attacker has the capability to intercept network traffic and send malicious requests, but we assume that the attacker cannot compromise the actual machines.